aio-libs/aiohttp/docs/client.rst

 The example limits amount of parallel connections to `30`.

-SSL control for tcp sockets
+SSL control for TCP sockets
 ---------------------------

 :class:`aiohttp.connector.TCPConnector` constructor accepts mutually